muumuu8181/muumuu8181/README.md

 Run `python hello_codex.py` to see a small Pygame animation.
 Make sure `pygame` is installed first.

+To experiment with automated image clicking you can execute `python auto_click.py`.
+This script will try to locate a reference image on screen and can capture a new screenshot if it is not found.

 You can also play a simple Tetris clone by running `python tetris.py`.
 The game uses the arrow keys for movement and rotation.
 Lines cleared will increase your score.